realm/realm-inventory/README.md

 Here we see there several products - (product ID's 1,2 3 and 5) each with several additions or removals (sales)  from the inventory.

-IOf we highlght just the acivity for product 1, we can see quickly where this goes - adding up the amounts of all the transactions tells use the current quanrtity on-hand of product #1.
+If we highlght just the acivity for product 1, we can see quickly where this goes - adding up the amounts of all the transactions tells use the current quanrtity on-hand of product #1.
 This is a very safe way to implement a tranction safe coiunting system.
 It also has the ability to allow us to creatre a rich system where we can add more color (metadata) to our inventory system (like the ID of who sold what, what store or region did gets credit for a sale, etc).
 <center> <img src="/Graphics/Inventory-Transaction-log-highlighted.png"/></center><br>

 Of course this does frequire a lot more storage and a more interaction with the server.
 Another way to implement the same functionality is with transaction safe counters